 In general, teeth in the front of the mouth have only one root canal, while teeth in the back have two, three or four root canals.

-How do teeth become infected?infected tooth
+How do teeth become infected?

 Deep cavities allow germs to get into the pulp chamber.
 These germs cause infection, and the pulp dies.
 The pus from the infection eventually builds up at the root tip and makes a hole in the bone.
 This is called an abscess.

 A blow to a tooth may also cause the pulp to die and then become infected.
-An infected tooth will xray of dental abcessnever heal on its own, and as it gets worse, it will continue to be a source of infection that weakens your immune system.
+An infected tooth will never heal on its own, and as it gets worse, it will continue to be a source of infection that weakens your immune system.
 This can affect your entire body.
 This damage to the bone and the swelling inside the bone can also be excruciatingly painful, and even life-threatening.
 Years ago, an infected tooth would have to be extracted, but today, your Houston dentist can save your tooth with root canal treatment.